-- your child or teenager’s sexual behaviour is targeted at younger children or someone more vulnerable
+- it appears targeted at younger children or anyone more vulnerable

-- you have discovered that your spouse or partner or another adult is accessing, producing or distributing sexualised images of children or young people
+- it involves accessing, producing or distributing sexualised images of children or other young people online.

 Safe Network's services

-Safe Network works with clients and their families to help them understand their child's or family member's problematic sexual behaviour and what triggers their behaviours.
-This can include helping a family make sense of the feelings and the experiences they are having, the impact on victims and wider community.
-We help you move your family and whanau toward a safe and healthy life that is free from harm.
+Safe Network's team are specialists in working with concerning and harmful sexual behaviour, working with clients and their families to help them understand their child's or family member's problematic sexual behaviour and what triggers it.
+We help families make sense of the feelings and the experiences they are having, and the impacts the behaviour is having on them and others.
+We help you move your family and whanau towards a safe and healthy life that is free from harm.

-We work with adults and adolescents who have engaged in contact (hands on) harmful behaviour and/or non-contact behaviour through the internet or other social media.
+We work with adults and youth who have engaged in contact (hands-on) behaviour and/or non-contact behaviour in public or through the internet and other social media.

-We also work with children who display sexual behaviour that causes others to be concerned because it is unusual for their age or it causes others to be uncomfortable, confused or hurt.
+We also work with children who display sexual behaviour that is unusual for their age or causes others to be concerned, uncomfortable, confused or hurt.

 Our specialised services include:

-Safe Network’s children's service offers a specialised clinical assessment and invention service for boys and girls aged 5-12 years who have problematic or concerning sexual behaviour.
+Safe Network offers a specialised clinical assessment and invention service for boys and girls aged 5-12 years who have problematic or concerning sexual behaviour.

-Safe Network’s youth Service offers a specialised clinical assessment and invention service for males and females aged 13-17 years who display concerning and harmful sexual behaviour.
+Safe Network offers a specialised clinical assessment and invention service for young people aged 13-17 years who display concerning and harmful sexual behaviour.